myitcv/x/gogenerate/_doc/README.md

 ### Tip: Generate code from generated output

 It is entirely legitimate to generate code that itself becomes a source for a further code generation iteration.
-Use something like [`gg`](https://github.com/myitcv/gg) to automate the chaining and iteration towards a fixed point.
+Use something like [`gogenerate`](https://myitcv.io/cmd/gogenerate) to automate the chaining and iteration towards a fixed point.

 Equally, it is entirely possible to use generators in the construction of other generators.
-The only constraint here is that the dependency graph is not (currently) calculated automatically by `gg`.'
+The only constraint here is that the dependency graph is not (currently) calculated automatically by `gogenerate`.'

 ### Tip: Use a common logging verbosity flag